Resources: Employment

 June 19, 2025

-In District of Sparwoood v.
+In District of Sparwood v.
 CUPE, Local 2968 (P. Schafer Dismissal) (February 28, 2025), Arbitrator Ken Saunders upheld the just cause discharge of an employee who had been absent from work for over three years on a medical leave and failed to provide clear, current and credible medical evidence about his current and future ability to return to work, notwithstanding repeated requests.

 Read More +